Mobile Phone Driving Offences - What to Do If You Are Caught on Your Phone While Driving

 If found guilty, you will receive six penalty points for using your phone whilst driving.

-Even if found guilty there may be “special reasons” advanced for not imposing penalty points.
-However, this can be a difficult area of law and advice from one of our specialist solicitors should be sought.
+Even if found guilty, there may be “special reasons” advanced for not imposing penalty points.
+However, this can be a problematic area of law and advice from one of our specialist solicitors should be sought.

 Even if you are not found to have been holding a mobile phone, you could also receive three penalty points if you do not have a full view of the road.